dragneel30/SQLite-schema-to-Java-class/README.md

 A utility I made for generating java class based from SQLite schema.

 # Note:
-When you copy the create statement from sqlite dbms you have to change the double qoute into backtick, if theres a double qoute.
+When you copy the create statement from sqlite dbms you have to change the double qoute(if theres double qoute) into backtick.

 I use this when im not using an ORM in my development.